4 Steps To Become a Certified Massage Therapist

 1. Earn an Associate’s Degree in Massage Therapy

 Complete a Massage Therapy Program at an accredited school that will provide you with the qualifications needed to work in your state or area.
 Students will study exercise science, anatomy, and biomechanics while training and working alongside massage therapy professionals.
-Fremont College provides a variety of Sports Therapy & Massage programs that have been approved by California Massage Therapy Council (CAMTC) and prepare students for entry-level positions in the Health and Wellness field.
+Fremont University provides a variety of Sports Therapy & Massage programs that have been approved by California Massage Therapy Council (CAMTC) and prepare students for entry-level positions in the Health and Wellness field.
 Fremont also offers real world and hands-on experience by participating in sports events throughout Southern California.

 2. Obtain a License